alexisphilip/alexisphilip.fr/README.md

 - possiblity to add custom images / logos / icons instead of emojis (for Cubing & 3D printing...)

 ## About me
-- add icons to about me page
+- add icons to about me page (and update links)
 - maybe links to categories or GitHub (3d printing?)

 ## Animation